mamu7211/Muehldorf/README.md

 I designed this font in 2014 just for fun to learn [Type 3.2](cr8software.net) from [cr8software](cr8software.net).
 Originally it was called Daxenberger, which is the street I live in.
 After reading about Muehldorfs History during Germany's dark ages, I decided not to name it Daxenberger.

+It is not finished, please regard this font as a work in progress.
+I'll update it every once and a while.

 ## License and Usage

 I'd be happy if you drop me a note at martin@seventy2eleven.de if you use this font, but you don't have to.